Skip to main content

 • Is an Instagram DM an appropriate way to try and get a hold of you?

-• Do you expect for team members and clients to speak professionally to each other at all times?
+• Do you expect team members and clients to speak professionally to each other at all times?

-You absolutely can provide outstanding customer service without breaking boundaries—you simply need to set and communicate expectations with every new working relationship you establish.
+You absolutely can provide outstanding customer service without breaking boundaries—you need to set and communicate expectations with every new working relationship you establish.
 Want a boost of confidence in the event you need to say no to a client?
 Read our tips about how to have hard conversations with clients in a way that won’t reflect poorly on your customer service skills!

 Photo Credit: Eva Blanco/shutterstock.com